Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Montelukast/Montelukast_evaluation_report.md

 Use as suspension                | Yes                |

 ## 3.2 Montelukast Diagnostics Plots
-Below you find the goodness-of-fit visual diagnostic plots for montelukast PBPK model performance (observed versus individually simulated plasma concentration and weighted residuals versus time, including the geometric mean fold error (GMFE)) of all data used for model building.
+Below you find the goodness-of-fit visual diagnostic plots for montelukast PBPK model performance (Individually simulated versus observed plasma concentration and weighted residuals versus time, including the geometric mean fold error (GMFE)) of all data used for model building.

 ![001_plotGOFMergedPredictedVsObserved.png](images/003_3_Results_and_Discussion/002_3_2_Montelukast_Diagnostics_Plots/001_plotGOFMergedPredictedVsObserved.png)